Academic Information Technology Committee (AITC)

-- Issues addressed by the Committee may be referred by the Executive Committee to any of the four standing committees of the Faculty Senate.
+- Issues addressed by the Committee may be referred by the Executive Committee to any of the Standing Policy Committees of the Faculty Senate.

-- Any of the four standing committee of the Faculty Senate may refer issues to the Committee through the Executive Committee.
+- Any of the Standing Policy Committees of the Faculty Senate may refer issues to the Committee through the Executive Committee.

 - The meeting agenda and supporting documentation shall be distributed to Committee members at least 72 hours prior to the meeting.